Owen Swiny

 Owen Swiny (Also spelled McSwiny, Swiney, MacSwiny or MacSwinny) (1676 - 2 October 1754) was an Irish theatre impresario and art dealer active in London known for his work in popularising Italian opera in London and his agency in Venice.
+He knew and worked with Antonio Vivaldi and George Frederic Handel.

 Life

 He was born near Enniscorthy, Ireland.
 Having attended Trinity College, Dublin from 1694, he was working at the Drury Lane Theatre by spring 1703 with Christopher Rich.
 He also adapted Molière's L'amour médecin as The Quacks, putting it on at the Drury Lane Theatre on 29 March 1705.
 In 1706, and in 1708 he spearheaded the London debut of Nicolini, whose performance of Pyrrhus and Demetrius Swiny had translated himself.
 With the rest of Rich's party, he was evicted from Drury Lane in 1709 by William Collier.
 In this time he had also quarrelled with Rich and poached Colley Cibber from him.
 After initial success with plays and opera there, Collier's court intrigues against Swiny led to his bankruptcy by January 1713.
 He then went traveling in France, the Netherlands and Italy, settling in Venice by 1721 as an agent signing Italian opera talent and works for the London stage and commissioning works from Italian artists for collectors back in England - those artists included Antonio Canaletto (on whose arrival in England in 1746 he introduced to the duke of Richmond) and Rosalba Carriera.
 While in Venice he lived in the home of English Consul Joseph Smith.